SomeGuyNamedJJ/someguynamedjj.github.io/content/Projects/1nteresting-name.md

 ## Neumorphism
 After a while of not touching my site, I had the urge to return, and decided the best move was to add something that set my site apart from many others, and I thought back to when I heard about Neumorphism, and realise it would be the best fit for this site.
 Over time, I slowly started incorporating it more into the site until the majority of features use it.

+## Highly Customised
+After feeling like some of the features built in to Quartz just didn't work well on this site, I decided to add some of my own custom components and apply themes to many existing components.
+For example, the left sidebar is custom and replaces the Quartz 'Explorer', which is now accessed through an 'All Pages' button.
+I also cleaned up the home page and fixed issues on mobile.